 While ligneous conjunctivitis is the best characterized and visible lesion, congenital plasminogen deficiency is a multi-systemic disease that can also affect the ears, sinuses, tracheobronchial tree, genitourinary tract, and gingiva.
 Tracheobronchial lesions including hyper viscous secretions can result in respiratory failure.
-Hydrocephalus has also been reported in children with severe hypoplasminogenemia, apparently related to the deposition of fibrin in the cerebral ventricular system.
+Hydrocephalus, a condition related to the deposition of fibrin in the cerebral ventricular system, has also been reported in children with severe plasminogen deficiency.

-While our first R&D priority has been to study Ryplazim® in patients with congenital plasminogen deficiency, the Company intends to further explore the clinical uses of plasminogen as a priority over the coming years.
+While our first R&D priority has been to study Ryplazim® (Plasminogen), or Ryplazim, in patients with C-PLGD, the Company intends to further explore the other potential clinical uses of plasminogen over the coming years.